0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ### For ZK and reader nodes: Sorting logs of nginx proxy and acme

+Your _nginx_ reverse proxy and _acme_ certificate renewal are run in docker containers like your baker or reader node service.
+So, you can get the nginx and acme container logs with the same docker commands.
+When you sort the logs, use relevant keywords, for example related to your SSL/TSL certificate.

-The logs of nginx are stored as two categories, access logs and error logs.
+The docker logs of a node service are stored as one category in the same file and displayed in the same color.
+But, nginx stores and displays logs in two separate categories: access logs (white text) and error logs (red text).
 The access logs shows client request received by nginx.
 Error logs shows not just errors and warnings, but relate to the function of nginx e.g. processes started and ended, requests processed or skipped, and shutdowns.
-Docker logs of nginx display both access logs (white text) and error logs (red text).

 The SSL/TSL certificate renewal, done with acme-companion, shows up in the nginx logs because the `pbc-nginx` and `pbc-acme` containers communicates: challenge, proof and certificate on a container with port
 80 ([details in proxy server guide](run-a-zk-node.md#how-nginx-and-acme-run-as-services-in-docker-containers)).

-You can use the same commands as for baker logs.
+Use the same commands as for baker logs.
 Just specify the name of the nginx docker container.
 Template name in our guide is `pbc-nginx`.

 Find out if you have downloaded the SSL/TSL certificate (to limit logs to a recent period use `--since 1h` for last hour):